Songs

 Click Here for tab for Layla (unplugged) by Eric Clapton

-Originally recorded by Derek and the Dominos as part of their album ‘Layla and Other Assorted Love Songs’, and although this original was massively popular, there was another version recorded as part of MTV’s Unplugged series.
-Eric recorded a whole album of acoustic songs which was also simply titled ‘Unplugged’.
-Some people have commented that this version gave the song a bit of a rebirth as there was more room for the other instruments to play instead of just during the reprise.
+Originally recorded by Derek and the Dominos as part of their album Layla and Other Assorted Love Songs.
+Although this original was massively popular, there was another version recorded as part of MTV’s Unplugged series.
+Eric recorded a whole album of acoustic songs which was also simply titled Unplugged.
+This version gave the song a bit of a rebirth, as there was more room for the other instruments to play instead of just during the reprise.

-Eric has noted that turning this into an acoustic song denied many of the riffs as they would have sounded weak played on anything but an electric guitar.
+Eric has noted that turning this into an acoustic song denied many of the riffs, as they would have sounded weak played on anything but an electric guitar.
 So he took the approach of more heavily reworking the parts, and also put it to a shuffle.

 Lola by The Kinks